top of page

 Who Is Jump Smart For?

-Jump Smart is open to riders who have successfully achieved Clip Clop Level 4 (CC4) and can consistently demonstrate:
+Jump Smart is open to riders who have successfully achieved Clip Clop Level 3 and are now CC Level 4 and can consistently demonstrate:

 • Independent control of the horse